AyogoHealth/ay-dialog/tests/README.md

 * xspec-focus-after-close.html
     This includes the polyfill with additions and verifies that focus is returned to the previous element when the dialog is closed.

+    * Changed input removal to work in IE11

 * xspec-inert-node-is-unfocusable.html
     This includes the polyfill with additions and verifies that the dialog